 Nepal Earthquake Summit

-The 2016 Leila and Melville Straus 1960 Family Symposium focused on the response to the April 2015 earthquake in Nepal.
+The 2016 Straus Symposium focused on the April 2015 earthquake in Nepal.

-The Summit took place February 18-20th.
-The sessions now can be viewed on our YouTube channel.
+The Nepal Earthquake Summit spanned three days (Feb.
+18-20, 2016).
+A majority of the Summit sessions can be viewed on our YouTube channel.
 Click here for a PDF version of the agenda.
-The Summit also includes a photographic exhibition focused on the Langtang Valley of Nepal, featuring photographs from Austin Lord '06, Athena Zelandonii, and Prasiit Sthapit.
-These photos will be on exhibit until March 8th in the Russo Gallery and can be viewed on Flickr.
+The Summit also included a photographic exhibition on the Langtang Valley of Nepal, featuring photographs from Austin Lord '06, Athena Zelandonii, and Prasiit Sthapit.
+These photos were exhibited in the Russo Gallery and can be viewed on Flickr.
 Photos from the summit also can be viewed on Flickr.

 Learn more about the Leila and Melville Straus 1960 Family Symposium.